The eye and the ear: a short analysis of the direct object, the indirect object, and the object of the preposition

 Examining the sentence in detail we have the following:

-So, now, the sentence below has been rewritten grammatically.
+But now, the sentence below has been rewritten grammatically.

 Then she pulled a photo album from under her bed.